craig-walker/ttc-aag-api/README.md

 The API is hosting on the Craig Walker Heroku account, contact Pat Armstrong or Will McLean for login details.

-To run locally you must have Postgres installed on you machine.
+To run locally you must have Postgres installed on your machine.

 You will need to create a database by following: https://www.taniarascia.com/node-express-postgresql-heroku/#set-up-postgresql-database
 However you need to name your new database `avatars_api` and match the database config found in the inti.sql file in this repo not the database config from the tutorial